-- 126 Some SMSF audit engagements may include aspects requiring specialised knowledge and skills in the collection and evaluation of sufficient appropriate audit evidence.
+425.126.Some SMSF audit engagements may include aspects requiring specialised knowledge and skills in the collection and evaluation of sufficient appropriate audit evidence.
 In these situations, the auditor may decide to use the work of an expert who has the required knowledge and skills to assist the auditor, such as property valuers, actuaries, legal professionals or other professionals.
-Either the auditor or the trustee may engage the required expert. - 127 When using the work of an expert, ASA 620 and ASAE 3100 require the auditor to obtain sufficient appropriate evidence that the expert's work is adequate for the purposes of the audit.
-In doing so, the auditor evaluates: - (a) the professional competence, including expertise and objectivity of the expert; - (b) whether the scope of the expert's work is adequate for the purposes of the audit, including the reasonableness of the assumptions, method and source data used by the expert; and
+Either the auditor or the trustee may engage the required expert.
+ASA 620 applies for an auditor's expert.

-(c) the appropriateness of the expert's work as audit evidence, including the reasonableness and significance of the expert's findings in relation to the audit of the SMSF.
+- 126.127.
+When using the work of an amanagement's expert, ASA 620500 paragraph 8 and ASAE 3100 require the auditor to obtain sufficient appropriate evidence that the expert's work is adequate for the purposes of the audit.
+In doing so, the auditor evaluates: - the professional competence, including expertisecapabilities (a) and objectivity of the expert; - (b) whether the scope of the expert's work is adequate for the purposes of the audit, including the reasonableness of the assumptions, method and source data used by the expert; - the appropriateness of the expert's work as audit evidence, including the reasonableness and significance of the (c) expert's findings in relation to the audit of the SMSF.